SivaaM/SimpleAnimation/README.md

 # SimpleAnimation
-Simple UIView Animation in Swift
+Simple UIView Animation in Swift.
 The View will expand and shrink